the1lab/1lab/src/Cat/Reedy/Generalized.lagda.md

       ; is-iso→in-R to is-iso→pos
       ; L-is-stable to neg-∘
       ; R-is-stable to pos-∘
+      ; L-subcat to Neg-subcat
+      ; R-subcat to Pos-subcat
       )
+      public
 ```

 - If $f : \cA(x, y)$ is invertible, then $\mathrm{dim}(x) = \mathrm{dim}(y)$.